prashantpiyush/ai-projects/README.md

 ### Container stacking problem
-A yard scenario is given where containers are stacked temproarly in order to later load them on a ship or dispatch them to some external users.
+Consider a yard situation, where containers are stacked temporarily to later load them on a ship, or dispatch them to some external users.

-Given a initial arrangement of containers and a final arrangement, program a bot which reaches the end goal in best min time it can.
-The solution doesn't have to be optimal on number of moves, a good enough solution, which takes relatively less time to find, is accepted.
-In one move, the agent can move any top container from any stack to any other stack.
+Write a bot that can reach the end goal from a given initial arrangement of containers.
+In one move the bot can relocate any of the top containers to the top of another stack.
+It is not necessary to find the path which uses the minimum number of moves but, to create a good enough solution to achieve the goal arrangement.

 The agent uses **A*** **(A-star)**, **Hill climbing** and **Greedy Breadth-First Search (GBFS)** techniques mixed with different heuristics.

 Heuristics
 - Out of place: +1 if the container is simply not at its final position